aneesahmedpro/branchless-demo/README.md

 ### Random Input confusing the Branch Predictor

-If the input data is nearly random, that is, the odds of each of the two code paths in a branching point are nearly 50/50, then no amount good statistical analysis going to of any help.
+If the input data is nearly random, that is, the odds of each of the two code paths in a branching point are nearly 50/50, then no amount good statistical analysis is going to be of any help.
 The branch predictor cannot discover a pattern where there is absolutely none.
 In such a case, the odds of the branch predictor being wrong is also 50/50.
 This leads to stalling in CPU, and causes a significant drop in the program execution speed.

 Thus, nearly random input data confuses the branch predictor.